digitalbazaar/bedrock-mongodb/README.md

 ### createGridFSBucket(options)

 Creates and returns a new `GridFSBucket` from the native driver.
 Options are the same as for `GridFSBucket`.
-The current client is used and the `writeConcern` option defaults to the `writeOptions` config value.
+The current client is used.

 ## Test Mode
 ### Drop Collections on Initialization